 Jo Milbank, the Deputy Headteacher is the Designated Safeguarding Lead (DSL) and can be contacted in school, on 01702 478533 or by email on - email@example.com

 Sarah Clements, the Headteacher is a Deputy DSL - firstname.lastname@example.org

 Viv Graham, the Family Liaison Officer is a Deputy DSL - email@example.com

 Shelley Cooper, the Attendance and Admissions Officer is a Deputy DSL - firstname.lastname@example.org

 Safeguarding your child

-Chalkwell Hall Infant School is committed to safeguarding your child and to following the Department for Education document: Keeping Children Safe in Education which is ‘… statutory guidance for schools and colleges who must have regard to it when carrying out their duties to safeguard and promote the welfare of children.’
-(Summary, page 3) It should be read alongside the guidance of: Working Together to Safeguard Children (DfE, 2015).
-The two key principles of this document are:
+Chalkwell Hall Infant School is committed to safeguarding your child and to following the Department for Education document Keeping Children Safe in Education which is ‘… statutory guidance for schools and colleges who must have regard to it when carrying out their duties to safeguard and promote the welfare of children.’
+It should be read alongside Working Together to Safeguard Children (DfE, 2018).
+The two key principles are:

 At Chalkwell Hall Infants we believe that to enable all children and young people to achieve their potential, they should: